thachp/eventdbx/README.md

 - `eventdbx plugin http --endpoint <url> [--header KEY=VALUE]... [--disable]`
 - `eventdbx plugin json --path <file> [--pretty] [--disable]`
 - `eventdbx plugin log --level <trace|debug|info|warn|error> [--template "text with {aggregate} {event} {id}"] [--disable]`
+- `eventdbx plugin queue`

 Plugins fire after every committed event to keep external systems in sync.
 Each plugin sends or records different data:

+Failed deliveries are automatically queued and retried with exponential backoff.
+The server keeps attempting until the plugin succeeds or the aggregate is removed, ensuring transient outages do not drop notifications.
+Use `eventdbx plugin queue` to inspect pending/dead event IDs.

 - **Postgres**: Applies schema/base types to create/alter columns and upsert the aggregate row.
 Payload is the aggregate state at the time of the event.
 - **SQLite**: Mirrors state into a local SQLite file with the same column set as Postgres.